ST. JOHN'S ANGLICAN CHURCH

 A dear friend from schooldays wrote to me of how her husband tackled his illness.

 Keith had a very rare condition that caused his immune system to attack his skeletal muscles.
-My friend knew of only two other people with the condition – one died within six months of diagnosis; the other, awaiting a lung transplant, had the
+My friend knew of only two other people with the condition – one died within six months of diagnosis;

 condition for only two years before dying.